raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

                      toString: function () { return 'W'; }
                    }
                  ];
+{% endhighlight %}

+Next, a single "Game" object that randomly initializes the directions associated with each square and a randomly selected starting square.
+Games are iterables: Calling `.iterate()` on a game returns an iterator that represents the chequer's path from square to square, returning the direction.
+SO the results might be `N`, `E`, `N`, `S`, and so forth:

+{% highlight javascript %}
 var Game = (function () {
   function Game () {
     var i,